joaopaulo-souza/Introduction-to-AI/Lisp/README.md

 The tutorial is self explanatory and easy-to-use

-You can start learning Lisp just by clicking <a href="https://github.com/joaopaulo-souza/Introduction-to-AI/blob/master/Lisp/lisp-tutorial.txt">lisp-tutorial.txt</a> or <a href="https://github.com/joaopaulo-souza/Introduction-to-AI/blob/master/Lisp/lisp-tutorial.lisp">lisp-tutorial.lisp</a> file.
+You can start learning Lisp just by clicking <a href="https://github.com/joaopaulo-souza/Introduction-to-AI/blob/master/Lisp/lisp-tutorial.txt">lisp-tutorial.txt</a> or <a href="https://github.com/joaopaulo-souza/Introduction-to-AI/blob/master/Lisp/lisp-tutorial.lsp">lisp-tutorial.lsp</a> file.

+You can also take a look at this little project in lisp that calculates the Body Mass Index <a href="https://github.com/joaopaulo-souza/Introduction-to-AI/blob/master/Lisp/body-mass-index.lsp">(BMI)</a>